symmetrics/mrg_invoice_payment/doc/README-EN.txt

 *** A: 1.
 Go to configuration under "System" -> "Configuration" -> "Sales" ->
           "Payment methods" -> "Symmetrics invoice" and check if "Symmetrics 	invoice" appears there as well.
-       2. (1) Set ìActivatedî on ìyesî, enter a title (if not yet available), the 	order status to which the order should switch after the payment method had been selected, and select the customer groups for whom this payment method
+       2. (1) Set "Activated" on "yes", enter a title (if not yet available), the 	order status to which the order should switch after the payment method had been selected, and select the customer groups for whom this payment method